MumenJarrah/CloudLabs/lab3_guide_2.md

 ![](images/az900lab03.PNG)

-### Task 1: Create a container instance
+### Task 1: Create Azure Container Instances (ACI) and Deploying a Web Server (Nginx) on it.

-In this task, we will create a new container instance for the web application.
+In this task, we will create a new container instance and deploying a web server (Nginx) on it.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Container instances (1)**, and then select **Container instances (2)** under services.